A Brief History

 6. Smith and Wesson M&P .38 Special.

 Introduced way back in 1898, this standard police revolver was a six shooter that sent 158 grain bullets along at 770 feet per second.
-Designed to be an improvement over the .38 Long Colt, it was found to be less than impressive as a man stopper in the Philippines, leading to development of the .45 ACP.
+Designed to be an improvement over the .38 Long Colt, it was found to be less than impressive as a man stopper in the Philippines by the US military, leading to development of the .45 ACP.
 Still, it became a common gun of gangsters and an even more common gun and caliber for the police.
 (The evolutionary improvement of the .38 Special was the .357 S&W Magnum introduced in 1934 as the most powerful pistol cartridge of its time, which of course gained many gangster converts that wanted to have bragging rights to the most powerful handgun.
 The .357’s came late in the gangster era and did not have the massive distribution of these other guns.
 It could propel a 158 grain bullet at about 1400 fps.)

 5. Sawed-off Shotgun.